 - Gout: This condition causes urate crystals to build up in small joints and causes pain and inflammation.

 - Lupus: This is a chronic autoimmune disorder that causes episodes of inflammation and damage in joints, tendons and organs.

 - Scleroderma: This is an autoimmune disease that causes thickening and hardening of the skin and other connective tissue in the body.

 In addition to treatments for these conditions and many more, our specialists offer pre-joint replacement treatment to alleviate pain prior to surgery.
-Your integrated care includes access to experts in Rehabilitation, Orthopedics, Pain Management and Alternative and Integrative Medicine.
+Your integrated care includes access to experts in Rehabilitation, Orthopedics, Pain Management and Complementary and Integrative Medicine.

 There are many options to manage your pain.
 Talk to you primary care provider or call to schedule an appointment.